 Wall Street’s forecasts for TechnipFMC

-In this article, we’ll look at Wall Street analysts’ forecasts for TechnipFMC (FTI) before its Q2 2018 earnings.
+In this article, we’ll look at Wall Street’s forecasts for TechnipFMC (FTI) stock following its Q2 2018 earnings release.

 Analysts’ rating for TechnipFMC

 As of July 25, the day TechnipFMC released its Q2 2018 earnings, approximately 67% of Wall Street analysts tracking TechnipFMC rated it a “buy” or some equivalent.
 Approximately 27% rated the company a “hold,” and 6% of sell-side analysts recommended a “sell.”
 In comparison, approximately 83% of sell-side analysts recommended a “buy” for Basic Energy Services (BAS) as of July 25, while 17% rated it a “hold.”

 From April 25 to July 25, the percentage of analysts recommending a “buy” or some equivalent for FTI has increased from 63% to 67%.
 Analysts’ “sell” recommendations decreased during the same period.
 As of July 25, approximately 50% of sell-side analysts recommended a “buy” for FTI.

 Analysts’ target prices for FTI and its peers

 Wall Street analysts’ mean target price for TechnipFMC as of July 25 was $35.9.
 FTI is currently trading at ~$29.9, implying ~20% upside at its current price.
 Analysts’ average target price for FTI was $36.4 a month ago.